EntCollNet/BugFlow/modules/module_4/module_4I.md

 ## Outreach Opportunities:
-List outreach opportunities that arise in workflows using this module (reference specific TaskIDs).

 Soups represent a largely untapped resource for ecological and taxanomic studies because they are generally only accessed by taxonomic specialists who visit an institution.
 By imaging the contents of these soups, and any future plans to make them available on the web with appropriate tools, will enable taxonomic researchers to access a searchable library of tagged insect images.
 Online volunteers can identify ordinal diversity and abundance and clip out and tag images of individual specimens for inclusion in a tagged image based search engine for taxon discovery (see publication, Automated Image Analysis on Insect Soups https://doi.org/10.1109/DICTA.2016.7797010).
 One such site for outreach opportunities using crowdsourcing is: https://insectsoup.australian.museum/

 ## Exemplar Workflows:
-List of examplar workflows organized by database type.

 Examplar workflow of post-processing of images to tag, sort, classify insects (an automated algorithm for insect soup image segmentation and measurements) : Automated Image Analysis on Insect Soups https://doi.org/10.1109/DICTA.2016.7797010

 ### [Module List](https://entcollnet.github.io/BugFlow/modules/)